Enrolling Allegion Schlage AD locks and PIM modules on the Synergis Cloud Link unit

 Peripherals page of a Mercury controller in Config Tool.

-Adding interface modules to the Synergis unit causes the unit to perform a software restart.
-During this process, the Synergis unit and all peripherals attached to it are displayed in red.
+Adding interface modules to the Synergis Cloud Link unit causes the unit to perform a software restart.
+During this process, the Synergis Cloud Link unit and all peripherals attached to it are displayed in red.